The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 eleventh step prayer

-Benefits of 11th Step Prayer and Meditation
+Benefits of the Prayer and Meditation

 • Reduces anxiety and stress: Meditation helps calm the mind and decrease anxiety and stress, as well as preventing emotional relapse.